bradgough/labs/HYCU/hycu_lab.rst

 Overview
 ++++++++
 Welcome to the Nutanix lab for HYCU!
-In this lab you will go through installing HYCU, configuring HYCU, backing up vm's, and restoring vm's.
-The goal of this lab is for you to understand how HYCU works in order to demo and pitch this with your clients.
+In this lab you will go through installing HYCU, configuring HYCU, backing up, and restoring different datasets.
+The goal of this lab is for you to have a better understanding of how HYCU works in order to better pitch and demo this with your clients.

 Pre-requisites
 ++++++++++++++
 - Nutanix cluster running AHV.
-- Prism Cluster URL, id with admin privileges and password.
+- Prism Cluster URL, login with admin privileges and password.
 - Image of HYCU uploaded to Prism Image configuration.
 - Windows and/or Linux VMs.
 - Administrator Login credentials for your Windows VMs.